CGJennings/se3docs/docs/um-release-notes.md

 ### Bug fixes

 * In the [**Test Plug-in**](dm-test-plugin) dialog, only explicitly selected locales are passed to the test instance (entering a locale code directly in the text field had no effect).
-* Script function `Console.printComponent` failed due to argument name mismatch.
+* Script function `Console.printComponent` failed due to an argument name mismatch.
 * [**Quickscript**](dm-quickscript.md): Printing of the return value could evaluate a Scriptable outside of a JS context.
 * [Root file editor](dm-eons-plugin.md): Changing the list of interface languages does not update the description language combo.
 * Fixed an issue with immediate repainting of the script console when running code from the UI thread.
 * Command line help for [`register`](um-install-other.md), used to register the app via `xdg-utils` (for Linux-based systems) did not list the `--uninstall` option.
 * The [**Image Export**](um-gc-export.md) dialog must not allow "combining faces" and "excluding simple faces" to be selected at the same time.
 * Opening a `project:` URL when no project is open should throw a suitable FileNotFound exception.

-### Java 9+ compatibility

-Officially, Strange Eons currently requires Java 8, but work is underway to support Java 9 and later.
-Here is a summary of the current status:

-* The major obstacles have been solved and SE can be started under Java 9.
-* When starting SE from the command line, the option <code>-javaagent:<em>&lt;path to strange-eons.selibrary&gt;</em></code> must be added.
-* Further work is required for Java 10+ due to the removal of additional APIs.